Inside Microsoft’s Quest To Turn Minecraft Content Into A Business

 Stefan Panic and Joe Arsenault used to dream of building things in Minecraft for a living.
 But until recently, they couldn’t quite figure out how.

-While Panic worked odd jobs and lived with his father, and Arsenault climbed the corporate ladder at Best Buy, they ran a 50-person volunteer collective called Noxcrew that built intricate environments and mini-games within Minecraft .
+While Panic worked odd jobs and lived with his father, and Arsenault climbed the corporate ladder at Best Buy, they ran a collective called Noxcrew that built intricate environments and mini-games within Minecraft, at one point involving around 50 volunteers for support.
 To date, their work has been downloaded more than 1 million times.
 Yet all their attempts at making money–from Patreon donations to ad-supported download pages–have only been enough to cover their hosting costs.

 In late 2016, Microsoft reached out with an offer that changed everything: The company wanted to discuss an official marketplace for Minecraft creations, which would allow groups like Noxcrew to sell their work directly to players.
 Like most of the other creators that Microsoft invited into the program, Panic and Arsenault trusted their guts and gave up their day jobs.
 Now, they make Minecraft content full-time, with help from 15 paid contractors.

-Note: Correction: An earlier version of this story misstated the exact revenue split between Microsoft and content creators, and the total number of creators on the Marketplace currently.